How to Make Hummingbird Food at Home (Nectar Recipe) | PeckPerk

 Can You Use Honey Instead of Sugar for Hummingbirds?

-Why Put Aluminum Foil Around a Hummingbird Feeder?
+Why Put Aluminum Foil on Hummingbird Feeders?

 Placing aluminum foil around hummingbird feeders acts as a reflective shield.
 It reflects the heat to prevent the nectar from spoiling.
 Aluminum foil is also a known deterrent to squirrels and other critters.
 The shiny surface scares away unwanted guests and helps keep the nectar available for hummingbirds.